Jack Suwinski Player Props: Pirates vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Blue Jays pitching staff ranks eighth in the league.

-- The Blue Jays have a 4.22 team ERA that ranks 13th among all MLB pitching staffs.
+- The Blue Jays have the 13th-ranked team ERA among all MLB pitching staffs (4.15).

-- Blue Jays pitchers combine to rank 23rd in baseball in home runs surrendered (44 total, 1.3 per game).
+- Blue Jays pitchers combine to allow 45 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).

-- The Blue Jays are sending Berrios (2-3) out for his seventh start of the season.
-He is 2-3 with a 5.29 ERA and 34 strikeouts in 34 2/3 innings pitched.

-- In his most recent appearance on Monday, the righty tossed 5 1/3 innings against the Boston Red Sox, giving up five earned runs while surrendering 11 hits.
+- In his most recent appearance on Tuesday, the lefty went 4 1/3 innings against the Boston Red Sox, giving up five earned runs while surrendering nine hits.

+- The 31-year-old has put up an ERA of 4.02, with 8.6 strikeouts per nine innings, in six games this season.
+Opponents are hitting .273 against him.

 © 2023 Data Skrive.
 All rights reserved.